RachealN/product-api/README.md

 9. Running the Application:

-    Start the Symfony local server: `symfony server:start` The application should now be running and accessible at `http://localhost:8080`.
+    Start the Symfony local server: `symfony server:start` The application should now be up and running.
-    Note: This port may be different on your machine
+    NOTE: You can now access the endpoints in Postman, curl, or Insomnia(or any other tool you use in this case)

 11. Set up Authentication :